StuffnThingz/120-work/hw-7/readme.md

 I then changed the mousePressed function so the min and max were 1 - 10.
 This seemed to increase the speed of the ball when clicked, also making the "spread" of the trail a bit.

 I used the if statement so when the ball goes past half the screen it turns to blue with a red stroke.
 I did the same thing for the y axis so it would turn to green with a red stroke if it went past half the height of the screen.
 I added a little transparancy because it looked cool.
+I tried experimenting with OR and AND, ElSE and ELSE IF, but couldn't come up with anything I liked.
+I'll keep working at that.